thepanacealab/covid19_twitter/README.md

 07/25/21 Version 72 of the dataset.
 Daily data has been added for 7/24, 7/23, 7/22, and 7/21.
 Dailies update frequency will change to once a week on Wednesdays.

 07/21/21 Daily data (under the /dailies/ folder) has been added for 7/20, 7/19, and 7/18, note that some tweets will bleed into the following day due to different timezones captured.

-07/18/21 Version 71 of the dataset.
-Daily data has been added for 7/17, 7/16, 7/15, and 7/14.
-Dailies update frequency will change to once a week on Wednesdays.

-07/14/21 Daily data (under the /dailies/ folder) has been added for 7/13, 7/12, and 7/11, note that some tweets will bleed into the following day due to different timezones captured.

-07/11/21 Version 70 of the dataset.
-Daily data has been added for 7/10, 7/9, 7/8, and 7/7.
-Dailies update frequency will change to once a week on Wednesdays.

-07/07/21 Daily data (under the /dailies/ folder) has been added for 7/6, 7/5, and 7/4, note that some tweets will bleed into the following day due to different timezones captured.

-07/04/21 Version 69 of the dataset.
-We have reached the 1.2 billion tweets milestone.
-Daily data has been added for 7/3, 7/2, 7/1, and 6/30.
-Dailies update frequency will change to once a week on Wednesdays.

-06/30/21 Daily data (under the /dailies/ folder) has been added for 6/27, 6/28, and 6/29, note that some tweets will bleed into the following day due to different timezones captured.

 # Covid-19 Twitter chatter dataset for scientific use